Redcatalyst/cuescore/README.md

-# cuescore
+# Rene's Poolcafe Cuescore
-Laravel app to work with the Cuescore API
+Laravel app to work with the Cuescore API.
+In development as a hobby project.